CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Add the following code to the method to create a self-link to an existing collection:

     ```csharp
-    Uri collectionSelfLink = UriFactory.CreateDocumentCollectionUri("EntertainmentDatabase", "CustomCollection");
+    Uri collectionLink = UriFactory.CreateDocumentCollectionUri("EntertainmentDatabase", "CustomCollection");
     ```

-1. Observe the code in the **ExecuteLogic** method.
+1. Observe the code in the **Main** method.

     > For the next few instructions, we will use the **Bogus** library to create test data.
 This library allows you to create a collection of objects with fake data set on each object's property.
 For this lab, our intent is to **focus on Azure Cosmos DB** instead of this library.
 With that intent in mind, the next set of instructions will expedite the process of creating test data.